spakin/SimpInkScr/README.md

 * `width`
 * `height`

+`print` is redefined to invoke `inkex.utils.debug`, which presents its output within a dialog box after the script completes.

 Because they are likely to be used quite frequently for drawing repetitive objects, Simple Inkscape Scripting imports Python's [`math`](https://docs.python.org/3/library/math.html) and [`random`](https://docs.python.org/3/library/random.html) packages into the program's namespace with
 ```Python
 from math import *